metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 --------------------------------------------------

-The ``systempackages`` parameter was originally only available in the *custom* type service, but now it is available in all services.
+The ``systempackages`` parameter was originally only available in the *custom* type service, but now it is available in all Code (not Data) services.
 This allows you to install almost any additional software quickly & easily -- as long as the said software is part of the official Ubuntu 10.04 LTS repositories.
 All you have to do is to list the packages you want to install in the *build file*, using the following syntax:

 .. code-block:: yaml